 Key messages

-- Aboriginal and Torres Strait Islander mothers who attended 5 or more antenatal visits during pregnancy were less likely to have a low birthweight baby (7.2%), compared with 2 to 4 antenatal visits (16.9%) or one antenatal visit (24.2%).
-Access to appropriate antenatal care services is critical to address the factors associated with low birthweight.
+- Access to appropriate antenatal care services is critical to address the factors associated with low birthweight.
+In 2020, First Nations mothers who attended 5 or more antenatal visits during pregnancy were less likely to have a low birthweight baby (7.5%), compared to those with 2 to 4 antenatal visits (16.7%) or one antenatal visit (15.7%).

-- Evidence shows that models of care tailored specifically for Indigenous women result in quantifiable improvements in antenatal care attendance, pre-term births, birth outcomes, perinatal mortality, and breastfeeding practice.
-These models include culturally appropriate and safe care as well as continuity of care, collaboration between midwives and Indigenous health workers, and involvement of family members such as grandmothers.
+- Evidence shows that models of care tailored specifically for First Nations women, such as ‘Birthing in Our Community’, result in quantifiable improvements in antenatal care attendance, pre-term births, birth outcomes, perinatal mortality, and breastfeeding practice.
+These models include culturally appropriate and safe care as well as continuity of care, collaboration between midwives and Aboriginal and Torres Strait Islander health workers, and involvement of family members such as grandmothers.

 Why is it important?

 Birthweight is a key indicator of infant health and a principal determinant of a baby’s chance of survival and good health.
-A healthy birthweight (newborns weighing 2,500 grams to less than 4,500 grams) helps to lay the foundations for lifelong health.
-Most Aboriginal and Torres Strait Islander babies are born with a healthy birthweight, but the low birthweight rate among Aboriginal and Torres Strait Islander babies remains relatively high compared with non-Indigenous babies.
+A normal birthweight (newborns weighing 2,500 grams to less than 4,500 grams; also referred to as ‘healthy birthweight’) helps to lay the foundations for lifelong health.
+Most Aboriginal and Torres Strait Islander (First Nations) babies are born with a normal birthweight, but the low birthweight rate among First Nations people remains relatively high compared with non-Indigenous babies.

 Women who are healthy before and during pregnancy have a better chance of having a healthy baby.
-Addressing risk factors such as maternal smoking and alcohol consumption during pregnancy (see measure 2.21 Health behaviours during pregnancy); lower rates of attendance at antenatal care (see measure 3.01 Antenatal care); the nutritional status of the mother; illness during pregnancy; pre-existing high blood pressure and diabetes; and socioeconomic disadvantage can lead to improved outcomes for Aboriginal and Torres Strait Islander women and babies (ABS & AIHW 2008; AIHW 2011; Brown et al. 2016; Eades et al. 2008; Khalidi et al. 2012; Sayers & Powers 1997).
+Providing culturally safe continuity of care and addressing risk factors such as maternal smoking and alcohol consumption during pregnancy (see measure 2.21 Health behaviours during pregnancy); supporting attendance at antenatal care (see measure 3.01 Antenatal care); addressing maternal nutritional status, illness during pregnancy, pre-existing high blood pressure and diabetes, and socioeconomic disadvantage, can lead to improved outcomes for First Nations women and babies including fewer low birthweight babies and lower perinatal mortality (ABS & AIHW 2008; AIHW 2011; Brown et al. 2016; Eades et al. 2008; Khalidi et al. 2012; Panaretto et al. 2014; Sayers & Powers 1997).
+The Aboriginal Community Controlled Health Services (ACCHSs) sector plays a significant role in providing comprehensive culturally safe models of family-centred primary health care services for First Nations people, including antenatal programs which have delivered improved outcomes for maternal and child health (Panaretto et al. 2007; Panaretto et al. 2014).

-- Target 1—Close the Gap in life expectancy within a generation, by 2031, (with infant and child mortality as supporting indicators)
+- Target 1: Close the Gap in life expectancy within a generation, by 2031, (with infant and child mortality as supporting indicators)

-- Target 2—By 2031, increase the proportion of Aboriginal and Torres Strait Islander babies with a healthy birthweight to 91 per cent.
+- Target 2: By 2031, increase the proportion of Aboriginal and Torres Strait Islander babies with a healthy birthweight to 91 per cent.

 For the latest data on the Closing the Gap targets, see the Closing the Gap Information Repository.